2i2c-org/docs/admin/community/events.md

 It is most-useful if you anticipate large spikes in users all starting sessions at the same time.

 We can recommend testing approaches and assess whether pre-initializing your infrastructure is necessary.
 If you need some extra advice, make sure to let the 2i2c team know when you notify us about the event (see the list above).
-This will take additional attention from the 2i2c engineering team so is key to plan ahead by 3 or more weeks.
+This will take additional attention from the 2i2c engineering team so is key to plan ahead by three or more weeks.